chadkluck/serverless-deploy-pipeline-atlantis/README-4-Tutorial.md

 Save your changes to the file.

-#### CodeStar Service Role permissions (add tagging for IAM resources created by CodeStar)

-You may have noticed that in the config-project.json file there was a field for `role_arn` but we left it blank so that we could utilize the service role we created in the previous CodeStar tutorial. `arn:aws:iam::${acct}:role/service-role/aws-codestar-service-role`

-However, let's modify that service role to add a policy to allow for tagging of created IAM resources (why this isn't included in the AWSCodeStarServiceRole I do not know)

-1. Go into IAM and under roles, search for `aws-codestar-service-role`
-2. Click on "Add inline policy" and go to the JSON editor.
-Paste in the json from `templates/policy-template-CodeStarTaggingPolicy.json` and go on to Review Policy.
-3. Give it the name `CodeStarIAMTagging-inline` and hit "Create policy"

 ### Generate the input files and get ready for some CLI action!

 From within your command line, run `py generate.py`